CloudEngineHub/VideoMimic/simulation/README.md

 Adjust nproc-per-node to be however many GPUs you have available.
 We also natively support multi-node training if needed.

-Note that not all the above stages have been tested end2end (during the paper, we did a lot of iteration and a full reproduction is hard).
+Note that not all the above stages have been tested end2end pre-release.
+Results may also vary depending on the data.
+Please let me (Arthur) know about any specific issues you run into, happy to help.

 There is more details on changing parameters of train scripts in [the corresponding readme for videomimic_gym](videomimic_gym/README.md).